It is normal to have some bleeding after a hysterectomy. However, in certain circumstances, it is best to contact a doctor for evaluation.

 A perforated bowel or bladder increases the likelihood of infection and a life threatening complication called sepsis.

 A hemorrhage may occur after a hysterectomy.
 Although hemorrhages are a life threatening complication, they occur in very few people.
-According to one study, they affect just 1.3% of patients.
+According to one study, they affect just

 Some factors that increase the chances of hemorrhage include:

 - starting physical activity too soon after surgery